What personal information do we hold?

 We rely on article 6(1)(e) of the GDPR to process your personal data.
 This allows us to process personal data when necessary to perform our public tasks.

 How do we handle your personal information?

-We hold personal data securely on computer systems or in physical files.
+We keep personal data securely on computer systems or in physical files.
 Our staff, partners, contractors and volunteers access it when they need to do so for a lawful purpose.

-The OPCC is committed to ensuring that its personal and sensitive information about individuals is accurate, up to date, used only for the purpose intended and securely protected from inappropriate access.
+The OPCC is committed to making sure that individuals’ personal and sensitive information is accurate, up to date, used only for the purpose intended and securely protected from inappropriate access.

-We regularly review personal information and assess whether it is lawful for us to continue to keep it.
-We destroy information safely when it is no longer required for any purpose in this notice or there is no longer a lawful purpose to process it.
+We regularly review personal information and assess whether it is lawful for us to still keep it.
+We destroy information safely when it is no longer required for any purpose in this notice or there is no longer a lawful purpose to use it.

-The OPCC is committed to ensuring you can find out about your personal information, have access to it and have the right to challenge its accuracy.
+The OPCC is committed to ensuring you can find out about your personal information, have access to it and can challenge its accuracy.

 Who do we share your personal information with?

-Sometimes, we contract third parties to consult on our behalf.
+Sometimes, third parties consult on our behalf.
 We may also work jointly with partner organisations.
 When this happens, we will make it clear from the outset.
-We will state who that third party is and tell you about any related privacy notices, terms or conditions which will apply.
+We will state who that third party is and tell you about any related privacy notices, terms or conditions.